 Using the accelerated depreciation method can help off-put the asset’s initial expenses.
 This method helps defer your tax liabilities since your income will be lower in earlier periods due to the asset’s purchase.
 Some businesses avoid using accelerated depreciation since it will reduce their net income in the short-term.
 We can help determine whether accelerated depreciation is a method that will benefit your company based on the assets you’ve invested in, their use, and your estimated income.

-A cost segregation study will help you accelerate deprecaiation for real estate owned by your business.
-A cost segregation study will identify components of recently acquired, built, or renovated buildings that you can reclassify into a shorter depreciation recovery period.
-By conducting a study for your real estate assets, you can reduce your income tax and potentially reduce your real estate property taxes in the short term.
-Suppose your business recently invested in real estate or renovations.
-In such a case, we can assist you in conducting a cost segregation study to determine if you are eligible for further income tax deferral.
+A cost segregation study will help you accelerate depreciation for real estate owned by your business by identifying components of recently acquired, built, or renovated buildings that you can reclassify into a shorter depreciation recovery period.
+By conducting a study of your real estate assets, you can reduce your income tax and potentially reduce your real estate property taxes in the short term.

 There are two main types of bookkeeping: cash accounting and accrual accounting.
 The cash accounting method records income when you’re paid and expenses when you pay them.
 It’s a more simplified accounting process since you don’t need to record receivables or payables, and it’s easy to track your cash flow.
 There are some income tax perks as well since you don’t have to pay income taxes on any payments that you haven’t received yet, even if you made the sale.
 However, this method makes it difficult to obtain a clear overall view of your company’s financial health.